Feature #926

 Sure....But it seems 912 itself is a response to only 1 user?? :) Whereas I know for sure I'm not the only user who finds the prior-to-912 long press functionality much more useful.
 Plus, unless you survey your users I don't see how a response to just 1 user automatically means it's a feature the rest of us also find better...

-Updated by stein chen almost 2 years ago
+Updated by stein chen about 2 years ago

 I am also in favour of reverting the long-press behaviour to the way it was before.